InterActing was founded by Pim Donkersloot of the ChildCenter Foundation and Saskia Maas of Boom Chicago.

 CEO & Co-Owner Boom Chicago

-Saskia studied text linguistics at the University of Tilburg and Foundations of Management at Nyenrode Business University.
-In addition, she successfully completed THNK, the School for Creative Leadership.
+Saskia Maas is CEO and co-owner of Boom Chicago, the Amsterdam-American comedy ensemble that has been around for more than 28 years.
+Saskia studied text linguistics at Tilburg University and Foundations of Management at Nyenrode Business School.
+She also successfully completed THNK, the School for Creative Leadership.
 She is also the mother of two sons, one with autism.
-In her TED talk she describes the value of improvisation theater for young people with autism: link!
+In her TED talk (link to the Ted Talk) she describes the value of improv theater for young people with autism.

 Cynthia de Graaff

 Cynthia de Graaff is an actress, voice actress and translator for dubbing.
 She has worked as a children’s directing assistant with Billy Elliot the musical and is an experienced workshop trainer.

 Visual Effects Artist